 And the result?

-Having to spend time and money travelling to an interview is not ideal.
+Having to spend time and money traveling to an interview is not ideal.
 Many recruiters understand this, provide the flexibility to spare a video interview.
 But make sure that you adopt a professional video interview platform.

 Looking for a credible pre-job assessment and video interview platform?